Saturday, May 30, 2009

 I wanted to make a run down to Venice.
 About a 40 mile trip, it should take about 10 hours in a decent breeze.
 I listened intently to the weather radio.
 The forecast didn't change, but, frankly, the NOAA broadcast could be confusing as it changed from inshore to offshore to farther offshore to land forecasts.
 It was all computerized, and lacked human care, so to speak.
 I mean, to a human, the word TORNADO in reference to a real event is stunning and vibrant and fear-filling, and this emotional implication is immediately communicated, whereas a computer program simply sees the letters T-O-R-N-A-D-O, and may drone non-chalantly about a warning without a care in the world.
 And while there were no tornadoes around that day, the point is the same.
 That is, the weather pattern across Florida was developing a low-pressure system which was intensifying.
 There was no clear evidence of this in the restricted computer-voiced statements.
 All I remember was the phrase "fifteen knots" and a reference to "twenty knots," but that was to be well-offshore.
 In fact, Tampa Bay waters were supposedly going to be safe the next day, with perhaps a small craft advisory offshore.
 And I already KNEW, approximately, what fifteen knots in the mouth of Tampa Bay felt like.
 Me and my friend Alex had been out in that sort of stuff one year earlier, going right around Egmont Key and across the dangerous ship channel.
 It wasn't a big deal, even in his lightweight, fin-keeled MacGregor 26.
 My heavy-weight, full-keeled Islander 24 was MADE for ocean sailing.
 Besides, I thought, once I cleared Tampa Bay and started south, I would "hug" the shoreline, as the wind was blowing out-to-sea.
 And, believe it or not, I was certain that the forecast was PERFECT.
 Some clouds to block the burning sun, and a consistent fifteen-know breeze blowing offshore across my beam (i.e., from the side).
 I went to bed early that night, listening to NOAA again, full of confidence.

 At dawn, me and Wind Song were underway.
 I set my alarm clock (didn't think I'd need THAT device again!) for 30 minutes before sunrise, and I had a bag of food and drink and binoculars and charts and all that, all ready to go.
-I had awakened, pissed over the side, and didn't need a jacket, it was so warm.
+I awakened, jumped up promptly, pissed over the side, took a swig of caffeinated soda, and noticed I didn't need a jacket since it was so warm.
 In the lightening darkness, I hoisted the mainsail, and then handily brought in the anchor, and was OFF!

 The Sunshine Channel was about 4 miles long from my point to the Sunshine Skyway Bridge, where the ship channel and that deep, huge area of Tampa Bay's mouth awaited.
 The wind gently glided over Interstate 275 just to port a quarter of a mile away, and filled my one big sail.
-Traffic was rushing on the Interstate noisily like some grumbling unimaginable entity/monster.
-I had made my escape from that entity! ...Or so I thought.
+Traffic was rushing on the Interstate noisily like some grumbling monster.
+I had made my escape from that entity!
+I'm free! ...Or so I thought.
+[2018 EDIT: that one image, of the vehicles moving on I-275 as I sailed down the channel in my sailboat, has stayed with me.
+It represents our contemporary madly rushing society I suppose, and I truly thought I had escaped that monster.
+Perhaps soon I will.
+Things are afoot in 2018!]

 I was going due south, and the breeze was softer than expected.
 The jib halyard lay there, becoming, but I decided to wait.
 "Let's see what it's like out on the ocean proper.
 Besides, the mouth might be pretty bumpy with the tide coming in against an outgoing wind."